 Meet the Screening Criteria?
 Carried Forward

-Alternative 500 acres of contiguous land Direct access to DHL facility Direct airfield access Access to major surface transportation corridors - Operation of facility in 2021 for Detailed Environmenta
+Alternative 500 acres of contiguous land Direct access to DHL facility Direct airfield access Access to major surface transportation corridors nn aniacont Operation of facility in 2021 - Carried Forward for Detailed Environmental Review?

 A (West Site) No No No Yes Yes No No

 B (Midfield Site) No No Yes Yes No No Yes

 C (Proposed Action) Yes Yes Yes Yes Yes Yes Yes